zhaojiqiao/tilelang-npu/README.md

 - [Flash Attention](./examples/flash_attention/)
 - [Flash Linear Attention](./examples/linear_attention/)

-Within the `examples` repository, you will also find additional complex kernels—such as convolutions, forward/backward passes for FlashAttention.
+Within the `examples` directory, you will also find additional complex kernels—such as convolutions, forward/backward passes for FlashAttention, more operators will continuously be added.

 ## Benchmark Summary